anilrai21/ism_fantasy/README.md

 ## Notes on my choices

+I noticed that the input API data changes from time to time.
+The limitation of the project is that population doesn't update the fields.

 I have changed the magnificence calculation for Goalkeepers.
 Since they don't score, I have changed it to use `saves` and `assists`

 I have not added `magnificence` in the API as I only needed it for calculation.
 It can be easily added by changing the schema for `Element` in Django-Ninja.